azoth-lang/azoth.language.reference/src/empty-types.md

 function returning `never` or an expression of type `never` can't return a value.
 Instead it must either throw an exception, cause program abandonment, or never terminate.
 The never type is useful for functions which are known to never return.
-It is also the type of various expressions like `return`, `break`, `continue`, and `throw` which don't evaluate to a value.
+It is also the type of various expressions like `return`, `break`, `next`, and `throw` which don't evaluate to a value.
 This allows for their use in boolean or coalescing expressions.

 The `never` type can be useful in cases where a type is expected but can't occur.
 For example, a function expecting a "`Result[T, Error]`" type which is either a value of type "`T`" or an error of